-Traditional Supported Employment is used for any individual who qualifies for supported employment services and is in need of intensive job coaching, ongoing supports, and extended supports in a traditional job setting.
+- Traditional SE is for anyone who qualifies for VR services and needs intensive job coaching and ongoing support in a traditional job setting.

-IPS Supported Employment is an evidence-based model of supported employment for people with significant mental illness.
-The IPS approach assumes everyone can work with the right supports, and there are no prerequisites (work adjustment, pre-vocational, evaluations, etc.)
+- IPS SE is a best-practices approach for people with significant mental illness.
+The IPS module assumes that everyone can work with the right support.
+There are no prerequisites such as work adjustment, pre-vocational, evaluations, etc., for IPS SE.

-GVRA partners with the Department of Behavioral Health and Developmental Disabilities for collaborations around the IPS model of Supported Employment (Behavioral Health) and for TSE/CSE for the developmentally disabled population.
+GVRA partners with the Department of Behavioral Health and Developmental Disabilities when using the IPS model and when using Traditional or Customized SE for the developmentally disabled population.

 * According to the U.S. Department of Health and Human Services, competitive integrated employment (CIE) means: